xrdocs/cloud-scale-networking/_tutorials/2018-01-25-s01e05-large-routing-tables-on-scale-ncs-5500-systems.md

 ### CLI outputs

 We jump directly to the larger use-case: large internet table from 2025 with 436k IPv4 host routes.
-Such large number of host routes can be caused by DDoS mitigation systems (the /32s being used to divert the traffic targeted to specific victims) or by L3 migration of VMs between domains.
+Such large number of host routes can be caused by DDoS mitigation systems (the /32s being used to divert the traffic targeted to specific victims) or by L3 VMs migration between domains.

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
 RP/0/RP0/CPU0:TME-5508-6.2.3#sh route sum

 Route Source                     Routes     Backup     Deleted     Memory(bytes)